sylhare/sylhare.github.io/_posts/2015-02-15-Excel-autofind-dropdown-menu.md

 - MatchEntry: 2 – fmMatchEntryNone

 The LinkedCell `B3` is the searching cell, it will print the result of the search.
-If you haven't change the name of the combobox, the default one should be `ComboBox1` and you can copy paste that into the VBA part of your sheet:
+If you haven't change the name of the combobox, the default one should be `ComboBox1` and you can copy and paste that into the VBA part of your sheet:

 ```vb
 Private Sub ComboBox1_Change()